kayac/kamakura-shaders/Assets/KamakuraShaders/README.txt

 NOTES
 -----
-- Target Environment: Unity 5.6.x ~ Unity 2018.1
+- Target Environment: Unity 5.6.x ~ Unity 2017.4, Unity 2018.2.0b3
-- Point and Spot Light will not have attenuation due to a bug in Unity 2018.1.0f2.
-If you are not using Unity 2018.1, please use Kamakura Shaders v1.0.4 instead
+- It will not compile on Unity 2018.1.0f2.
+If you are using that version, please use Kamakura Shaders v1.0.5 instead
 - Graphics API DirectX9: Screen Space Hatch feature is not functioning on this graphics API
 - These shaders has not been tested yet on console platforms (PS4 / WiiU / Switch / Xbox One)